 In Friday’s DFW pollen count, grass, maple, oak and mulberry were all classified as high.

 For most, a regimen of antihistamines and steroid nasal sprays may help.
 But nasal sprays must be used before the onset of allergy symptoms to be effective.

 Over-the counter medications such as Claritin, Zyrtec and Allegra may work for many, but some will need to see a doctor and undergo allergy testing.
 Those that are most sensitive to allergies may need regular allergy shots.

 One new development is a pill that could replace shots for some allergy sufferers.
 The U.S. Food and Drug Administration announced it was approving the use of allergy pills on Wednesday, which are placed under the tongue.
 The bad news is they will only work for those who suffer from grass allergies.

-Haden said it’s still too early to say if the pill will have much of an effect.
+Haden said it’s still too early to say if the pill will have much effect.

 “If a patient has only grass pollen allergy, the pill would be a viable option and it may be useful as an adjunctive treatment for medications or allergy shots — time will tell,” Haden said.